-CrossingPoints is an on campus transition program at the University of Alabama in cooperation with the UA, Tuscaloosa City and County School System.
+CrossingPoints is a transition program on The University of Alabama campus.
+CrossingPoints is a collaboration between UA and the Tuscaloosa City and County School Systems.
 This site provides information on our students, staff, how to volunteer or how to become one of CrossingPoints jobsites, along with other information relevant to our program.

 WHO ARE WE?